abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Monoids as Categories
 ===

-We began by defining a monoid as a set of composable objects, but, as we saw, those objects can be also seen as actions e.g. the **red ball** in our color-blending monoid can be seen as the action of **adding the color red** to the mix.
+We began by defining a monoid as a set of composable elements, but, as we saw, those elements can be also seen as actions e.g. the **red ball** in our color-blending monoid can be seen as the action of **adding the color red** to the mix.
 By the same token, the number **2** in the monoid of addition can be seen as the function **+2**.
-Because actions are basically functions from a set to itself, there is a way to model monoids using set theory.
+Because actions are basically functions from a set of the monoid's elements to itself, there is a way to model monoids using set theory.

 So let's consider the monoid/group **Z3** again.

 ![The group of rotations in a triangle - group notation](symmetry_rotation_actions.svg)

-We can see that it is composed of a set of three elements and three functions between that set and itself, where we have a function to go from any element to any other one.
+We can see **Z3** as composed of **3** functions between that one set and itself, where we should have a function to go from any element of the set to any other one (due to which the set would have **3** elements as well).

 ![The group of rotations in a triangle - set notation](symmetry_rotation_functions.svg)

-And those functions obviously compose, as all functions do.
-Aaand we do have the *identity function* too, so monoids are totally categories.
+Those functions obviously compose, as all functions do, and we do have the *identity function* too, so monoids are totally categories.

 ![The group of rotations in a triangle - set notation](symmetry_rotation_set.svg)